Thiel College

 The Tomcats (28-13) didn’t rely on the customary “big inning” in their tourney opener, but instead poured the runs on steadily over the nine-frame affair while burning through six Thomas More pitchers.

-Thiel starter Josh Tedesco, on the other hand, breezed through seven five-hit innings to earn his ninth win of the year.
+Josh Tedesco (Campbell, Ohio/Ursuline), on the other hand, breezed through seven five-hit innings to earn his ninth win of the year.

 The lefty was touched up for only one run in the outing – a Chris Fishburn homer in the first.

-Second baseman Luke Johnson came through as Thiel’s biggest offensive hero in a game that was full of them.
+Luke Johnson (Rochester, Pa./Rochester) came through as Thiel's biggest offensive hero in a game that was full of them.
 The sophomore went 4-for-4 from the dish, while driving in three runs and scoring one more.

 Scarpitti scored one of his runs when he led-off the third inning with a homer to right-centerfield.
 The blast was his team-leading eighth of the season.